johanneszab/TumblThree/README.md

 * Download meta information for photo, video and audio posts.
 * Downloads inlined photos and videos (e.g. photos embedded in question&answer posts).
 * Download of \_raw image files (original/higher resolution pictures).
+* Download of safe mode blogs.
 * Allows to download only original content of the blog and skip reblogged posts.
 * Can download only tagged posts.
 * Can download only specific blog pages instead of the whole blog.
 * Allows to download blog posts in a defined time span.
-* Can download hidden blogs (login required blogs).
+* Can download hidden blogs (login required / dash board blogs).
 * Can download password protected blogs (of non-hidden blogs).

 ### Liked/by backup/download:

-* A downloader for downloading "liked by" photos and videos instead of a tumblr blog (e.g. https://www.tumblr.com/liked/by/wallpaperfx/).
+* A downloader for downloading "liked by" photos and videos instead of a tumblr blog (e.g. https://www.tumblr.com/liked/by/wallpaperfx/) (login required).

 ### Tumblr search backup/download: